How Do You Control Uniform Costs When Employee Turnover Is High?

 Finance and operations teams can review usage trends and spending patterns to better understand where uniforms are being issued and replaced.

-Virtual inventory models
+Remote inventory models

-Procurement Efficiency for Public Sector Organizations
+Procurement Efficiency for Public Sector Agencies

 When available, cooperative contracts allow agencies to work within pre-established procurement frameworks while still applying internal program rules and controls.
 Partnering with a certified woman-owned business can also support diversity and supplier participation objectives, depending on agency requirements.